 Key Focus Areas for USABO Preparation

 For students aiming for awards, the most important modules are animal anatomy and physiology, cell biology, genetics and evolution, and plant anatomy and physiology.
-These four areas account for around 80% of the exam.
+These four areas together account for approximately 80% of the exam.

 USABO Award Preparation Strategy